MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

    threads : bool, optional
        If ``True``, jobs are executed using threads; otherwise, jobs are executed using processes.
 The default is ``False`` (process-based execution), which is recommended for APSIM workloads.
+Threads may allow over subscription beyond the cpu budget but not processes

    jobs : iterable or dict
        A collection of job specifications identifying APSIM models to run.